top of page

 larachaslot-0631222950.jpg

-Supported by the MONA BLANK company, she signs with "L'arbre endormi" her first writing, a poetic and ecological utopia where the tree is the main character!
+Supported by the MONA BLANK company, she has published her first writing "L'arbre endormi" ("The sleeping tree"), a poetic and ecological utopia where a tree is the main character!

 Gilbert_Cochet.JPG

-Associate professor of life and earth sciences, naturalist and photographer, Gilbert has traveled France, Europe and the world for more than twenty years in search of the best preserved wild ecosystems.
+Associate professor of life and earth sciences, a naturalist and photographer, Gilbert has traveled France, Europe and the world for over twenty years in search of the best preserved wild ecosystems.
 He collaborates on a daily basis in his research work with his wife Béatrice Kremer-Cochet.

-He is attached to the National Museum of Natural History, expert at the Council of Europe, president of the Scientific Council of the "Gorges de l'Ardèche" nature reserve.
+Gilbert is a member of the the French National Museum of Natural History, a designated expert at the Council of Europe, and the president of the Scientific Council of the "Gorges de l'Ardèche" nature reserve.

-He is also the author of "Rivers and wild rivers over the natural reserves of France" (Delachaux and Niestlé, 2010) and "Le Grand-Duc d'Europe" (Delachaux and Niestlé, 2006).
+He is also the author of "Rivers and wild rivers along the French nature reserves" (Delachaux and Niestlé, 2010) and "Le Grand-Duc d'Europe" ("The European Eagle-Owl") (Delachaux and Niestlé, 2006).

-He is involved in the association "Wild Forests".
+He is involved in the charity "Forêts Sauvages".
+(Wild Forests)

 MA Cohendet.jpg